-- 4.2.1 Each examination will comprise an assessment of the student's knowledge, understanding and skills, and also the evaluation of the outcome of that assessment. - 4.2.2 The questions and assignments of an examination will be clear and unambiguous, and will contain sufficient instructions for the answers to be given in the required detail. - 4.2.3 The examination will be appropriate and will serve exclusively to assess whether the student has developed the qualities that were determined in advance as the objectives of the course component concerned, and were laid down in the e-Prospectus. - 4.2.4 The examination will be so specific that only those students who have a sufficient command of the material will be able to provide adequate answers.
-The examination will correspond to the level of the course component. - 4.2.5 The questions and assignments of the examination will be distributed as evenly as possible over the prescribed reading material. - 4.2.6 The questions and assignments of the examination will relate only to the material announced in advance as prescribed reading material.
-It will be clear for students in advance how they will be assessed, and on what material they will be assessed. - 4.2.7 The questions and assignments of an examination should be devised by at least two examiners (the four eyes principle). - 4.2.8 The duration of each examination will be such that the student may reasonably be expected to have sufficient time to answer the questions and/or complete the assignments. - 4.2.9 Written or online tests will be assessed on the basis of pre-determined, written criteria, which may be adjusted in the process of marking these examinations.
+- 4.2.1 Each examination will comprise an assessment of the student's knowledge, understanding and skills, and also the evaluation of the outcome of that assessment. - 4.2.2 The questions and assignments of an examination will be clear and unambiguous, and will contain sufficient instructions for the answers to be given in the required detail. - 4.2.3 The examination will be appropriate and will serve exclusively to assess whether the student has developed the qualities that were determined in advance as the objectives of the program's component concerned, and were laid down in the e-Prospectus. - 4.2.4 The examination will be so specific that only those students who have a sufficient command of the material will be able to provide adequate answers.
+The examination will correspond to the level of the programme component. - 4.2.5 The questions and assignments of the examination will be distributed as evenly as possible over the prescribed reading material. - 4.2.6 The questions and assignments of the examination will relate only to the material announced in advance as prescribed reading material.
+It will be clear for students in advance how they will be assessed, and on what material they will be assessed. - 4.2.7 The questions and assignments of an examination should be devised by at least two examiners (the four eyes principle). - 4.2.8 The duration of each examination will be such that the student may reasonably be expected to have sufficient time to answer the questions and/or complete the assignments. - 4.2.9 Written or online examinations will be assessed on the basis of pre-determined, written criteria, which may be adjusted in the process of marking these examinations.
 The assessment method must be so transparent that students can understand how the points for their examinations were reached. - 4.2.10 The procedures relating to the quality assurance of examinations will have been established by the Board of Examiners. - 4.2.11 The Board of Examiners will evaluate on a random basis the validity, reliability and usability of the examinations.
-The outcome of this evaluation will be discussed with the examiner(s) concerned. - 4.2.12 The Board of Examiners can also conduct an investigation into the validity, reliability and usability of the examination, if evaluations or results give cause for this. - 4.2.13 In completing the evaluation referred to in 4.2.11 and 4.2.12, the Board of Examiners can request the assistance of experts. - 4.2.14 The Board of Examiners will guarantee the quality of the way of invigilation is carried out, both on campus and online, and will pay particular attention to the following aspects: - Whether sufficient measures are taken to prevent fraud during the examination; - Whether the identity of the student taking the examination can be verified. - Whether it can be confirmed that the examination has been complete within the time set.
+The outcome of this evaluation will be discussed with the examiner(s) concerned. - 4.2.12 The Board of Examiners can also conduct an investigation into the validity, reliability and usability of the examination, if evaluations or results give cause for this. - 4.2.13 In completing the evaluation referred to in 4.2.11 and 4.2.12, the Board of Examiners can request the assistance of experts. - 4.2.14 The Board of Examiners will guarantee the quality of the way of invigilation is carried out, both on campus and online, and will pay particular attention to the following aspects: - whether sufficient measures are taken to prevent fraud during the examination;